CauScale: Neural Causal Discovery at Scale: Related Work

 \textbf{Amortized (zero-shot) causal discovery.} Amortized approaches aim to eliminate dataset-specific optimization by learning a shared inference model that maps datasets directly to causal graphs, enabling zero-shot inference on unseen data \citep{lorch2022amortized,ke2023learning,DBLP:journals/tmlr/WuBBJ25,DBLP:conf/iclr/DhirARW25}. \citet{lorch2022amortized,ke2023learning} pioneer amortized variational inference for causal discovery.
 However, these methods rely on high-dimensional embeddings that scale poorly with graph size.
 SEA \citep{DBLP:journals/tmlr/WuBBJ25} mitigates this issue by decomposing large graphs into subproblems, but its reliance on classical estimators such as GIES and extensive sub-batch sampling limits inference speed and causes information loss across variable partitions.
+In contrast, \sys reduces computation by compressing data embeddings while mitigating information loss via a \datagraphblock, achieving superior efficiency without sacrificing discovery quality.